PJHancock/Introduction-to-parsing/README.md

 This will extract the test files and run the full test suite automatically.

 ## Notes
-Tests are designed to run from the project root
-Each run_tests.sh script is self-contained
-No external test framework is required
+Tests are designed to run from the project root.
+Each run_tests.sh script is self-contained, i.e. no external test framework is required

 ## Goal